 Irina Gonzalez is a Latinx freelance writer and editor, focusing primarily on food, healthy living, relationships, travel, and cultural identity.
 Her work has been featured in VICE, Glamour, Women’s Health, Latina and more.
-When she’s not working on her book about growing up Russian and Cuban, she’s probably cuddling with the three loves of her life: Her partner Adam and their attention-loving pets.
-Capt.
-Jack Sparrow the cat and Moose the dog.
+When she’s not working on her book about growing up Russian and Cuban, she’s probably reading an audiobook or cuddling with the three loves of her life: Her partner Adam and their attention-loving kitty and pup.

-Currently, she is the Freelance Food Editor at Brit+Co, a Lifestyle Writer at Romper, and a regular contributor at Mom.me and MamásLatinas.
+Currently, she is the Freelance Food Editor at Brit+Co and a regular contributor at Mom.me, MamásLatinas, and HipLatina.
 She has written for Glamour, VICE, Women’s Health, The Kitchn, A Practical Wedding, Ravishly, The Establishment, Eat This Not That, Good Housekeeping, Headspace, and more.

 You can find her latest writing and more under Blog & Updates and some of her favorite Published Clips above as well.
-She mostly writes about food, healthy living, love and sex, Latina life, and… a few other topics.
-Primarily those additional topics include feminism, what life is like for millennials, recovery, travel, beauty, and entertainment.
+She mostly writes about food, healthy living, relationships, travel, cultural identity, and… a few other topics.
+Primarily those additional topics include feminism, what life is like for millennials, recovery, beauty, and entertainment.
 She also occasionally does videos because she loves being on camera.

 For more information and to get in touch, you can download Irina’s resume here or simply email her.
 Want more?
-Don’t forget to sign up for the #yearofwriting newsletter and follow Irina on Facebook, Twitter, Instagram and Pinterest!
+Don’t forget to sign up for the Moscow Chica newsletter and follow Irina on Facebook, Twitter, Instagram and Pinterest!

 More About Irina